KEY TAKEAWAYS

 Breach of Employment Contract

 Proving there was a breach of your employment contract is another way that you can defeat a non-compete agreement.
 If your employer did not fulfill the employment contract terms, they likely can't force you to stick to a non-compete agreement.
+This is known as a material breach.

 For example, if your employment contract required that you receive a lump sum payment upon termination and your employer refused to pay this sum, you should be able to void the non-compete clause.

-What Happens If You Break Non-Compete Agreement?
+What Happens If You Break a Non-Compete Agreement?

-Here are some legal situations you should be aware of if you break a Non-Compete Agreement:
+Here are some legal situations you should be aware of if you break a non-compete agreement:

 Injunctive Relief